Parthipan-Natkunam/Parthipan-Natkunam/README.md

 ### Hi there 👋
-I am parthipan, a full-stack capable software craftsman specialized in front-end engineering.
+I am parthipan, a full-stack software craftsman who is comfortable with handling DevOps.

 ---